fhnw-imvs/fhnw-digital-signage/README.md

 * [frontend/README.md](frontend/README.md)

 ## License
-This project is licensed under the MIT License, see [LICENSE.md](LICENCE.md).
+This project is licensed under the MIT License, see [LICENSE](LICENCE).